 International collaboration:

-We are collaborating with the spin qubit team in the group of C. Marcus in Copenhagen, led by Ferdinand Kuemmeth.
+We are collaborating with the spin qubit team in the group of C. Marcus in Copenhagen, led by Ferdinand Kuemmeth (to ask the GO; should you here also state that Ferdinand will be in your thesis committee?).
 Actually I have been visiting them for three months end of 2015.
 Since they are a leading group with a vast knowledge in instrumentation and in the physics of spin dynamics, this collaboration will help me a lot in realizing the proposed project.
 It would be helpful to visit them once per year to discuss with the technical and physics related questions thus I am requesting 500 Euro (What is the reasonable amount that I should put here??) per year as travel expenses.

 The other significant collaboration is with Prof. J.J.
 Zhang who is working in the Chinese Academy of Science, in the Institute of Physics in Beijing, China.
 He is a material scientist providing us with the very high quality Ge hut wires which very few groups around the world can grow.

 Work table